-Once new fans are added, you are given the option to note the Location - where the fan is set up in the building- for your own information and to see on the Data set graph.
+You also have the option to note the Location - where the fan is set up in the building- for your own information and to see on the Data set graph.

 The first gauge in the list is used as the "Primary gauge" when running a multiple fan test (see section 1.9.1.4 for an explanation).